MariusZerni/project-2/README.md

 }
 export default Pagination
 ```
-On the UI the user is able to input a specific page number as well and we're fetching the corresponding page from the API:
+On the UI, the user is able to input a specific page number as well, and the corresponding page is fetched from the API:
 ```js
   handleClick(event) {
     this.fetchAllMovies(event.target.innerHTML)
   }
 ```
 Here is a function that manages the next button click.
-Every time the user is clicking on the next page we're incrementing the page number.
+Every time the user clicked on the next page increases.
-This function is getting the value fron the state and it is storing it in the new variable ```js const currentPage``` and also we're checking if ```js currentPage``` is equal to ```js totalPages``` to stop when the user clicked on the last page.
+This function is gets the value fron the state and stores it in the new variable ```js const currentPage``` and we also checked if ```js currentPage``` is equal to ```js totalPages``` to stop it when the user clicked on the last page.
 ```js
   handleNextClick() {
     const currentPage = this.state.page